qwert2266/verification_other/cpl_gray+swamp+ocn/README.md.saved.bak.md

 # Introduction

 This is the readme.md for `MITgcm_contrib/verification_other/cpl_gray+swamp+ocn` a directory which provides source code and input files for a coupled setup using gray atmospheric physics (O'Gorman and Schneider, JCl, 2008) plugged into the MITgcm dynamical core, with part of the surface being a slab ocean (swamp or continent) and some being a dynamic ocean.
-This setup uses a standard cubed-sphere for atmosphere and ocean (6 faces, each 32x32), non-uniform pressure levels in the atmopshere (26), and non-uniform depth levels in the ocean.
-The code runs on 28 nodes, with 3 being for the ocean (2 faces per node), 24 being for the atmosphere (4 nodes per face), and 1 for coupling.
+This setup uses a standard cubed-sphere for atmosphere and ocean (6 faces, each 32x32), non-uniform pressure levels in the atmopshere (26), and non-uniform depth levels in the ocean (43).
+The existing code runs on 28 nodes, with 3 being for the ocean (2 faces per node), 24 being for the atmosphere (4 nodes per face), and 1 for coupling.

 The code here is for the continental configuration used in Tuckman et al., The Zonal Seasonal Cycle of Tropical Precipitation: Introducing the Indo-Pacific Monsoonal Mode, Journal of Climate, 2024, for the dynamic ocean simulation.
 However, in the version in this directory, the ocean's vertical resolution is higher and albedo is symmetric.